krzysiekwit1/TutorsWebsite/README.md

 ## General info

-Website which allows users to advertise tutors servies and allows to contact in real time.
+Website which allows users to advertise tutors services and allows to contact in real time.
 Website views created in blade, php , html, css.
 Database in MySQL.

 ## Technologies